-?
 Many Jews viewed Abraham with reverence and viewed his life as one of devotion to God and filled with great works.
 How does Paul's description of Abraham in this chapter differ from that view?
+Possible answers: Paul describes Abraham's life as one of faith where he was credited righteousness by the grace of God before he had responded with any works.
+Paul gets right to the point in verses 2-3 with this premise for the chapter.

-?
-Which came first, Abraham's faith or his circumcision?
+Possible answers: Abraham's faith or his circumcision?
 Why is this important?